Artwork

-Cas works on private and public commissions and is represented in international collections (including the Museum of Art and Design in New York, Arts Council England, The Embroiderer’s Guild UK and the Garden Museum London.
-Examples of projects and other works are featured here (Click highlighted text in each section to see more images).
-She is also represented by the Saatchi on-line gallery.
+Cas works on private and public commissions and is represented in international collections (including the Museum of Art and Design in New York, Arts Council England, The Diana Springall Collection, The Embroiderer’s Guild UK and the Garden Museum London.)
+Examples of her projects and exhibitions are detailed below.
 To arrange a visit to her studio or for more general enquiries about her work/prices please use the contact form.

-Over the last 5 years I have been developing work for new projects planned to take place in 2022-23.
-Themes have developed from my recent commissioned exhibition Gypsy Maker 4:Places, Spaces, Traces.
-This new work has led to an invitation for me to create an installation for exhibition at the beautiful Sint-Anna-ten-Drieën church in Antwerp (summer 2022) through the organisation vzw ANNA3.
-A selection of the pieces called The Shipping Forecast was installed in the amazing creative space of a converted lightvessel LV21, in Gravesend in the UK as well as at R Space in Lisburn, Northern Ireland.
+This new work was shown at the beautiful Sint-Anna-ten-Drieën church in Antwerp (summer 2022) through the organisation vzw ANNA3.
+A selection of the pieces called The Shipping Forecast was installed in the amazing creative space of a converted lightvessel LV21, in Gravesend in the UK, before touring to R Space in Lisburn, Northern Ireland, Sevenoaks Kaleidoscope Gallery, Craft Town Scotland and Queen Street Gallery, Neath.

 What We Value, What We Miss related community work, and Trees installation in the church ‘dancing’ with Bach here.